Havre de Grace Top To-Dos at the Top of the Chesapeake Bay

 Any tour of Chesapeake Lighthouses means making the trip to beautiful Concord Point Lighthouse.
 Located at the top of the Chesapeake, this iconic light has guided travelers since 1827.
 A frequent backdrop for weddings and other events because of its remarkable beauty, Concord Point is also home to the Keeper’s House Museum, shining a light on the lives of 19th-century lighthouse keepers.

 One look at this waterfront village, and you’ll know they do seafood right.
 And Havre de Grace definitely doesn’t disappoint.
 Whether it’s traditional steamed crabs, oysters on the half shell, or a New American take on Chesapeake favorites, you can get it all with a great view to boot.
-Tidewater Grille and The Bayou are just a couple great choices.
+MacGregor's Restaurant & Tavern and WaterStreet Seafood are just a couple great choices.